How do I pronounce Cane Corso?

 Do you have a solid Blue or Black pup available?

 We understand that people are aesthetically drawn to a certain color.
-We do not take color reservations or deposits.
+We do not take color reservations period.
+Nothing against it, we just don't do it.
 This is not a breed that you can place into a home strictly based on color.
 Our goal with placement is to match the temperament of the puppy with the experience and energy level of the home.
 We take preferences into consideration but color will not be the deciding factor.